 • That comment felt like an arrow in the side.

-Other ways to say: Trouble, unexpected issue
+Other ways to say: Trouble, unexpected issue, setback

 25. Arrows of truth

-Example Sentence:
+Example Sentences:

-• Her words were arrows of truth—they hurt but were needed.
+• Her words were arrows of truth they hurt but were needed.

 • He spoke arrows of truth, even if they were hard to hear.

-Other ways to say: Hard truth, honesty
+Other ways to say: Hard truth, honesty, blunt words

 Quiz: Idioms About Arrows